-Warning:
+Warning

-The CCD camera is built with CMOS-LSI circuits.
+CCD and CMOS cameras are built with CMOS-LSI circuits.
 All internal electronics in the camera are sensitive to high voltage or electrostatic discharge.
 The camera can be destroyed if carelessly handled, so extreme care should be taken during set up and operation.
 Do not expose the sensor to a direct laser beam as this could damage the sensor!
-See Safety Instructions at Appendix H. Warranty will be void if not followed.
+See Safety Instructions at the end of the manual.
+Warranty will be void if not followed.